 You will only have about 20,000 choices.
 This large group includes plants that range from hardy types that will survive winter freezes to tropical ones that work well outdoors in warm climates and can be overwintered in pots indoors in regions where the temperature begins to plummet in fall.
 Some do well in full sun, and others prefer shade.
 In other words, there are succulents for all types of growing conditions.

-What is a Succulent?
+What is Succulent?

-One thing they do agree on is that succulents are much more than cactus.
-Perhaps that’s why succulent growers are fond of this saying: All cactus are succulents but not all succulents are cactus.
-To keep it simple, perhaps the best way to think of succulents is to think of them as plants that store water in their tissues.
+While such diversity in so large a plant group sounds great, you might be wondering what to look for when you go to the nursery.
+Unfortunately, that is not as simple as it might sound.
+Botanists disagree on the definition of a succulent.
+One thing they do agree on is that succulents are much more than cacti.
+Perhaps that is why succulent growers are fond of this saying: All cacti are succulents, but not all succulents are cacti.
+To keep it simple, maybe the best way to think of succulents is to think of them as plants that store water in their tissues.

-How to Decide What’s Hardy
+How to Decide What is Hardy?

 With that thought in mind, perhaps the best way to decide which succulents to grow is to divide them into two main types:

-- Hardy, those that can be grown outdoors year round
+- Hardy, those that can be grown outdoors year-round

-- Not hardy, those that can be grown outdoors in pots during the spring and summer and perhaps early fall but would need to be moved indoors during cold weather
+- Not hardy, those that can be grown outdoors in pots during the spring and summer and perhaps early fall but would need to be moved indoors during cold weather.

 There are several ways to determine which ones will make it through the winter where you live.
 One way is to visit your local nursery or the plant section of a box store and ask the people working there.
-They can advise you about which of the succulents can go in the landscape and which should be grown in pots.
+They can advise you about which succulents can go into the landscape and which should be grown in pots.
 They can also tell you the lowest temperatures the varieties can tolerate.